 Pork shrimp dumpling filling:

-- 227 grams minced pork with some fat
+- 227 grams minced pork marbled with fat (not lean)

 - ¾ cups shrimp peeled, deveined, and chopped into a paste